kixelated/moq-rs/README.md

 Unfortunately, QUIC mandates TLS and makes local development difficult.
 If you have a valid certificate you can use it instead of self-signing.

-Otherwise, we use [mkcert](https://github.com/FiloSottile/mkcert) to install a self-signed CA:
+Otherwise, we use [mkcert](https://github.com/FiloSottile/mkcert) to generate a self-signed certificate:

 ```
 ./cert/generate
 ```

 With no arguments, the server will generate self-signed cert using this root CA.
-This certificate is only valid for _2 weeks_ due to how WebTransport performs certificate fingerprinting.
+This certificate is only valid for **10 days** due to how WebTransport performs certificate fingerprinting.
+This limitation will be removed once Chrome uses the system CA for WebTransport.

 ## Server